hylang/hy/docs/language/api.rst

 defclass
 --------

-new classes are declared with `defclass`.
+New classes are declared with `defclass`.
 It can takes two optional parameters: a vector defining a possible super classes and another vector containing attributes of the new class as two item vectors.